Dynamic line rating for electric utilities: History and perspectives

 Pioneer companies, now defunct, followed initiatives by the US Department of Energy, electric utilities ONCOR, NYPA, ENTSO-E, and the European Commission's Energy Research programme.
 They contributed in setting the standards for more advanced solutions.
 The most active manufacturers originate in North America and Europe where market stimulation is strongest.
 Experiments were conducted to field-test available technologies and to quantify benefits, in terms of available transit gains and capital expenditure savings.
 Operation expenditure gains are more delicate to evaluate since they depend on grid codes, local regulation rules, incentives and penalties.
 However they can be classified as "additional transit revenues", "improved economic dispatch" and "avoided penalties".

 As of June 2018 around 20 electric utilities in the Americas and Europe use DLR in daily transmission operations.
 Benefits recorded have attracted the attention of investors, governments and international development aid institutions, who include a DLR share in the scope of their green-field powerline construction projects.

-Dynamic (electrical overhead-)line rating is a great opportunity for transmission line operators (any voltage from 15 kV to 735 kV and over).
-It has been studied for more than 20 years inside CIGRE and IEEE working groups.
+Dynamic line rating has been studied for more than 20 years inside CIGRE and IEEE working groups.
 But technology (sensors, weather forecast), as well as national or supra national rules, did not allow generation of a financial return for the owners of the line, which is nowadays (2018) possible in many countries.
 Moreover, the electricity generation mix is strongly changing in many countries due to the large deployment of wind and solar farms.
 The power flows are therefore changing a lot because of renewables and intercountry exchanges, where potential larger transit (owing to DLR) allows lower market electricity cost.
 There are large opportunities owing to technology miniaturization (accelerometers, digital signal processing for embedded data treatment, telecommunications, etc.) and new developments in weather forecasts (which are nowadays much more accurate and require less computational power than only a few years ago), including for these last, up to 72 hours ahead.
 Availability of this equipment and data for a reasonable cost helps to develop new sensors and systems which may be implemented into the EMS (energy management system) of national or local dispatching.
 These dynamic line rating sensors may sometimes warranty up to 30% more power transit in the monitored lines, depending on wind speed which is actually and locally evaluated by appropriate sensors using intelligent data processing.

 Capacity forecasting seems to be the new promise of DLR, mixing on-line sensors with reliable weather data forecast, up to two days ahead.
 In this field, significant social welfare benefits are expected inasmuch as capacity forecasts favour converging zonal prices and a decrease in congestion rents.